TheKeithStewart/tour-of-heroes/tasks/task-1.md

 dancerService.determineBattleWinnerByCategory.and.returnValue(battle);
 ```

-Lastly we add our expectations:
+Lastly we add our righteous expectations:

 ```ts
 // the end result of the battle$ effect